This is a Sponsored Post and contains affiliate links, which means that if you click on a link and purchase something, I will receive commission.

-I’m not sure how long the Valentine’s Conversation hearts candies have been out.
+I’m not sure how long the Valentine’s Non Candy Valentine’s Conversation Hearts candies have been out.
 I’ve been receiving them since I was a little girl.
 I never even liked the taste of them.
 They always ended up going to waste.

 But for my older one who is six-year-old, I wanted to do something different.
 I wanted to do a DIY Valentine’s Day gift project with him.; non candy Valentine’s Day Gifts for kids.

 One of the great things about being a home room mom is having full access to the class and seeing what goes on.
 My son’s teacher does a lot of arts and crafts which he likes.
 She had me recently go through all the broken crayons and replace with new ones.
 She was going to throw away the old broken crayons but I decided to take them home for a DIY recycled crayons project.

 We decided to make DIY Valentine’s Sweetheart candy heart crayons.
 It was so easy and fun that we might have to do it next year for the little one.
 We didn’t do it this year for him because three-year-old’s can mistake that crayons for candy and try to eat them!
 Yes, unfortunately I’m speaking from experience.
 Last year we did a LEGO themed party for him and had candy LEGO’s on the cupcakes but Crayon LEGO’s in the goody bags and they confused the two.
 Whoops.

 The best thing about making them is breaking the crayons.
 My kids love breaking crayons and peeling the paper off.
 I’m not sure what the big deal is, but it’s fun.

 This is the only time they can really do it.
 So, after they break the crayons they put them in small bowls to separate the colors.

 Then they add it to the conversation hearts candy mold.
 The crayon hearts will have the conversations starters engraved on them.
 That is what makes these crayon hearts different from the other ones we see all over Pinterest.